Abdllatif-max/snake-reinforcement-learning/README.md

 ---

 ## 🚀 Future Improvements
-You can go far with this project by considering the followings:
+If you want to expirement more you can go far with this project by considering the followings:
 - 🔥 Implement PPO / A3C for comparison
 - 🏆 Optimize training efficiency
 - 🎥 Add a demo video of the AI playing Snake